sigmod25-teamOPT/project-base/README.md

 > ```

 # Cache
+## This section is only for UNIX users
 There are 2 new executables with this repository.
 They cache the join tables and result of each query and mmap them for faster loading times and getting rid of duckdb.